ktorio/ktor-documentation/topics/request.md

 ## Cancel a request {id="cancel-request"}

 If you need to cancel a request, you can cancel a coroutine that runs this request.
-For instance, the [launch](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/launch.html) returns a `Job` that can be used to cancel the running coroutine:
+For instance, the [launch](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/launch.html) function returns a `Job` that can be used to cancel the running coroutine:
 ```kotlin
 ```
 {src="snippets/_misc_client/CancelRequest.kt"}